 Passionate About Helping Others

-I grew up in Trinidad and Tobago and has always been interested in science.
+I grew up in Trinidad and Tobago and have always been interested in science.
 I enjoy interacting with students and investigating intracellular signaling that has not been previously explored.

 Outside the lab I enjoy traveling with my family, hiking, drawing, painting, modern technology and movies.